Louvre museum director resigns in wake of ‘heist of the century’

 “The President thanked her for her work and commitment over the past few years and, recognizing her undeniable scientific expertise, entrusted her with a mission within the framework of the French G7 presidency, focusing on cooperation between the major museums of the participating countries,” the Elysée said on Tuesday.

-The heist was only the latest in a series of troubles to befall the venerable institution, which was also hit by strike action last year with workers complaining of unmanageable crowds, understaffing and poor working conditions.
+The heist followed a series of issues at the venerable institution, which was also hit by strike action last year with workers complaining of unmanageable crowds, understaffing and poor working conditions.

 Des Cars became the first female director of the Louvre Museum in its 230-year history, when she took on the role in September 2021.